Regulatory requirements for in-house IVDs

 Version 2.0, March 2016

-Electronic application form for submitting Class 1-3 in-house IVD notifications
+Electronic application form for submitting Class 1-3 in-house IVD notifications now available

 Australian laboratories that manufacture in-house in vitro diagnostic medical devices (IVDs) are required to meet regulatory requirements (that commenced on 1 July 2010) to legally supply* their IVDs in Australia.